🚀 LEVEL UP TO SENIOR:Unlock 500+ Advanced Practical Challenges & Exercises.

 [03]Favicon

-Favorite Icon; the small image displayed next to the page title in browser tabs and bookmarks.
+Favorite Icon; the small image displayed next to the page title.

 Code Preview